Find Academic Belonging

 Office of Equity (Title IX)

-Discrimination and sexual misconduct (sexual harassment, sexual assault, sex-based stalking, and relationship violence) violate USU policy.
+Discrimination and sexual misconduct (sexual harassment, sexual assault, stalking, sexual exploitation, and relationship violence) violate USU policy.
 Students concerned about such conduct are encouraged to talk to the Office of Equity or report the conduct.

 Reporting

-Students are encouraged to report instances of sexual misconduct or gender-based discrimination to USU's Title IX Coordinator in Old Main room 161, via phone at 435-797-1266, by mail or online at equity.usu.edu report.
-More information about campus resources for preventing, responding to, and reporting sexual misconduct are available at sexualassault.usu.edu
+Students are encouraged to report instances of sexual misconduct to USU's Title IX Coordinator in Distance Education room 400, via phone at 435-797-1266, by mail or online at equity.usu.edu/report.
+More information about campus resources for preventing, responding to, and reporting sexual misconduct are available at sexualrespect.usu.edu

 Title IX Coordinator